iterative/dvc.org/content/docs/command-reference/exp/show.md

 # exp show

-Displays your experiments in a customizable table or [parallel coordinates plot].
+Displays your experiments in a customizable table.

 > Press `q` to exit.

-[parallel coordinates plot]:
-  /doc/user-guide/experiment-management/comparing-experiments#parallel-coordinates-plot

 ## Synopsis